C0DECYCLE/VirtualGeometry/README.md

 ### TODO

 -   Entity deletion
--   refactor geometry thing where it stores a map of all vertices, edges, triangles
--   refactor clustering to alternative method and see if faster
--   refactor geomhandler buffer building based on geometry vertices and triangles smarter less redunand with manual i counter;
--   restart own merge and simplification

 ### Clustering

 0.  all vertices into array and triangles with links to vertices into arry
-1.  compute all adjacent triangles for each triangle. adjacent if they share min 2 vertices or alternativly if they share a edge (register all edges from triangles without duplicates and register in edge which triangle its a part of, if edge is part of 2 triangles write to those triangles that they are adjacent)
+1.  compute all adjacent triangles for each triangle. adjacent if they share min 2 vertices or alternativly if they share a edge (register all edges from triangles without duplicates and register in edge which triangle its a part of, if edge is part of 2 triangles write to those triangles that they are adjacent) or triangle register edges and later find adjacent by looking which triangles my edges also have
 2.  put all unclustered triangles into a queue, start with a random triangle, while cluster is not full and there are unclustered triangles left add adjacent triangles of the triangles already in the cluster to the cluster. if no more adjacent add one from the unused queue. in any case add the one next which the least increases the bounding sphere of the cluster. when finish with a cluster use one adjacent to the outside as the start for the next.